-The legacy of the Covid-19 pandemic resulted in a significant backlog of overdue inspections as many businesses closed for extended periods and Officers were fully diverted to provide a front line response to protect public health in vulnerable settings up until 1st July 2022.
+The legacy of the Covid-19 pandemic has resulted in a significant backlog of overdue inspections as many businesses closed for extended periods and Officers were fully diverted to provide a front line response to protect public health in vulnerable settings up until 1st July 2022.

-Local Authority Food hygiene/ standards services were provided with ministerial dispensation to depart from the Food Law Codes of Practice up until 1st April 2023 and the Food Standards Agency (FSA) developed a 'Recovery Plan' which ran up until the 31st March 2023.
+Local Authority Food hygiene/ standards services were provided with ministerial dispensation to depart from the Food Law Codes of Practice up until 1st April 2023.
+The Food Standards Agency (FSA) developed a 'Recovery Plan' which ran up until the 31st March 2023.
+This provided a framework for Local Authorities to 'catch up' on the backlog of high risk inspections.
+Milestones were established by the FSA for completion of Category A - C hygiene / Category A food standards inspections and other pro-active / reactive work.
+Regular quarterly 'temperature check' returns were submitted to the FSA and Senior Management within the Local Authority for performance monitoring purposes during this period.

-The service successfully completed the FSA Recovery plan ensuring that all category A-C food hygiene inspections were inspected and brought back within the statutory framework for planned interventions by the end of March 2023.
+The service successfully completed the FSA Recovery plan ensuring that all category A-C inspections were up to date and brought back within the statutory framework for planned interventions.
 Pro-active and re-active work was also successfully completed, along with the resumption of food sampling work.

-Whilst the service moved at a faster pace than the milestones within the Recovery Plan and started to make in -roads into dealing with outstanding lower risk rated premises, there still remained a significant backlog of overdue Category D and E food hygiene inspections that need to be carefully programmed into the service intervention plan.
+Whilst the service moved at a faster pace than the milestones within the Recovery Plan and started to make in -roads into dealing with outstanding lower risk rated premises, there is still a significant backlog of overdue Category D and E food hygiene inspections that need to be carefully programmed into the service intervention plan.